 In the case of higher income nudniks, rational sellers will likely often resort to the “preferential treatment” option, thereby generating regressive distributional outcomes.
-Put differently, the higher income consumers will likely be cross-subsidized by the lower income consumers, who would not even get to benefit from the informational and reputational value of nudnik consumers because the latter would be silenced before they voice their complaints.
+Receiving preferential treatment ex ante, the higher income consumers will likely be cross-subsidized by the lower income consumers, who would not even get to benefit from the informational and reputational value of nudnik consumers because the latter would be silenced before they could voice their complaints.
 This phenomenon mirrors the debate on class action litigators as behaving opportunistically instead of deterring firms from misbehaving.
-Some consistently argue that class action attorneys, are, in fact, entrepreneurs acting according to their own self-interests.
-This conventional wisdom further posits that there is substantial social harm in the fact that class actions are often associated with high agency costs.
+Some consistently argue that class action attorneys, are, in fact, entrepreneurs acting in accordance with their own self-interests.
+This conventional wisdom further posits that there is substantial social harm arising from the fact that class actions are often associated with high agency costs.
 The concern is that litigation decisions will typically reflect the attorney’s economic interests instead of those of the class.

 Who Benefits from Nudnik-Generated Information?

 Despite sellers’ attempts to screen out nudniks and silence them ex ante, certain nudniks do manage to voice their complaints.
-Some nudniks squeak loud and long enough to successfully generate reputational information that could benefit other consumers.
-The question is, however, whether, when and to what extent other consumers would obtain access to the relevant information and incorporate it in real time into their decision-making processes.
-And, more importantly for our purposes, who are the consumers most likely to benefit from this nudnik-generated informational flow?
-Here, I would suggest that nudnik-based information is most likely to benefit higher-income, more educated consumers, because they are more likely to seek, obtain, and accurately assess the reputational information generated by nudnik consumers than lower income, less educated consumers.
+Some nudniks squawk loudly and long enough to successfully generate reputational information that could benefit other consumers.
+However, the important questions are whether, when, and to what extent other consumers obtain access to the relevant information and incorporate it in real time into their decision-making processes.
+And, more importantly in this context, who are the consumers most likely to benefit from this nudnik-generated informational flow?
+Here, I would suggest that nudnik-based information is most likely to benefit higher-income, more educated consumers, because they are more likely to seek, obtain, and accurately assess the reputational information generated by nudnik consumers than are lower income, less educated consumers.

-Past studies have established that consumer demographics are correlated with internet access and use, information search and purchase decisions.
-For example, a survey of 999 U.S. internet users reveals that better educated consumers are more likely to frequently shop online than lower educated consumers.
+Past studies have established that consumer demographics are correlated with internet access and use, information search, and purchase decisions.
+For example, a survey of 999 U.S. internet users revealed that better educated consumers were more likely to shop online frequently than lower educated consumers.

-Under a standard economics account, rational consumers would engage in active search until the perceived marginal costs of additional search exceed the expected marginal benefits.
+Under a standard economics approach, rational consumers would engage in an active search until the perceived marginal costs of additional searching would exceed the expected marginal benefits.
 Search costs include both monetary expenditures (e.g., payment to experts or intermediaries) and indirect costs, such as the time and effort spent searching.
 Previous research suggests that more educated consumers typically incur lower search costs because of their ability to better trace and understand the relevant information.
 At the same time, education is positively correlated with income, and higher income consumers typically have higher opportunity costs.
-For high-income shoppers, such opportunity cost of time is likely to be higher compared to those with lower incomes since their hourly income-generating potential is greater.
-Finally, higher educated consumers typically gain more from conducting online information searches, because of their better ability to process and integrate the information they find into their decision-making processes.
+For high-income shoppers, whose hourly income-generating potential is greater, the opportunity cost of time is likely to be higher than that of those with lower incomes,.
+Finally, higher educated consumers typically gain more from conducting online information searches, because of their superior ability to process and integrate the information they find into their decision-making processes.
 Furthermore, more educated and experienced consumers typically have a greater ability to ignore irrelevant information.
-It has also been suggested that, with fewer alternatives to choose from, low-income shoppers may be less motivated to engage in deliberative search of information on different products.
+It has also been suggested that, with fewer alternatives to choose from, low-income shoppers may be less motivated to engage in deliberative searches of information on different products.

-To the extent that higher income, better educated consumers, are likely to benefit more from conducting online searches and reading consumer reviews, nudnik-based activism is likely to benefit them disproportionately compared to lower income, less educated customers.
+To the extent that higher income, better educated consumers are likely to benefit more from conducting online searches and reading consumer reviews, nudnik-based activism is likely to benefit them disproportionately compared to lower income, less educated customers.

 Heterogenous Preferences